Brianna Knickerbocker

-Brianna Knickerbocker is an American voice actress who has provided numerous voices for English dubbed Japanese anime and video games.
-Some of her roles include Kanao Tsuyuri from Demon Slayer: Kimetsu no Yaiba, Tuesday from Carole & Tuesday, Hu Tao from Genshin Impact, Chisaki Hiradaira from Nagi-Asu: A Lull in the Sea, Tita Russell from The Legend of Heroes: Trails of Cold Steel IV, Sakura from Fire Emblem Fates, and Rem from Re:Zero − Starting Life in Another World.
+Brianna Knickerbocker (born December 31) is an American voice actress who has provided numerous voices for English dubbed Japanese anime and video games.
+Some of her roles include Kanao Tsuyuri from Demon Slayer: Kimetsu no Yaiba, Sakura from Fire Emblem Fates, Rem from Re:Zero − Starting Life in Another World, Tuesday from Carole & Tuesday, Hu Tao from Genshin Impact, Rin from Catherine: Full Body, Chisaki Hiradaira from Nagi-Asu: A Lull in the Sea, Tita Russell from The Legend of Heroes: Trails of Cold Steel IV and Seltzer Cookie From Cookie Run:Kingdom.
 She is also a singer and songwriter known as Starless.